 Specific School employees are Mandated Reporters and must promptly share with the Title IX Coordinator all known details of a report made to them in the course of their employment.
-These employees include the Financial Aid Leader, the Admissions Leader, and the Future Professional Advisor.
+These employees include those listed above.

 Mandated Reporters must also promptly share all details of behaviors under this Policy that they observe or have knowledge of, even if not reported to them by a Complainant or third party.